Snger/reading-notes/Domain-DDD/Bitcoin/bitcoin.md

 ## Bitcoind vs Bitcoin-cli Command Line Functions
 > (August 19, 2014, 12:12:26 PM) bitcoind used to be the command you'd use in the past.
 In the future you should use bitcoin-cli.
 They are equivalent and bitcoind only works now for backwards compatibility.

+## what is the difference between hard cap and soft cap in ethereum ICO
+> A hard cap is defined as the maximum amount a crowdsale will receive.
+Most projects set a very high cap that is unlikely to happen.
+Only very famous projects like Status or Brave browser have reached its hard cap.
+    contract crowdsale {
+        uint public maximumEther;
+        uint public totalEther;

+        function () payable {
+            // Do not accept payment if recaudation is above maximumEther if (totalEther + msg.value >= maximumEther) throw;

+            // Emit tokens
+            totalEther = totalEther + msg.value;
+        }
+    }
+> A soft cap is the amount received at which your crowdsale will be considered a success.
+It is the minimal amount required by your project.
+If you do not reach that amount during the ICO then you will allow the investors to retire their apport.

+## what is XBT?
+> They are the same, but different ways of typing the currency code.
+XBT is what some people use because is it like the ISO 4217 currency codes for metals (XAU / Gold, XAG / Silver, XPT / Platinum) and non-sovereign curriencies and the XBT code is currently unused.
+However, it is not officially recognized by the ISO (yet).
+> BTC conflicts with ISO 4217 because BT stands for Bhutan.
+XBT is used by some exchanges for the cryptocurrency Bitcoin even though it is not ISO 4217 approved. by [ISO_4217](https://en.wikipedia.org/wiki/ISO_4217)